Unity-Technologies/Graphics/com.unity.shadergraph/Documentation~/Create-Shader-Graph.md

 After you've set up a project, and become familiar with the Shader Graph window, see [My first Shader Graph](First-Shader-Graph) for more information on how to get started.

-### Inspector
+### Internal Inspector

 Introduced in 20.2, this is an area that contains information contextual to whatever the user is currently clicking on.
 It's a window that automatically is hidden by default and only appears when something is selected that can be edited by the user.
-Use the Inspector to display and modify properties, node options, and the graph settings.
+Use the Internal Inspector to display and modify properties, node options, and the graph settings.
+See [Internal Inspector](Internal-Inspector.md) for more information.

 ![](images/Inspector.png)